-Visit private, historic buildings and experience Salisbury's charm in a few of its ten districts listed on the National Register of Historic Places.
-Trolley rides, living history encampments, food vendors, artists and musical entertainment make this one event you don't want to miss.
+Visit private, historic buildings and experience Salisbury and Rowan County's charm in a few of its ten districts listed on the National Register of Historic Places.
+Trolley rides, food and craft vendors, children's activities, artists and musical entertainment make this one event you don't want to miss.

 Salisbury combines a long, colorful history with a variety of preserved and reused historic buildings.